|

 Evaluating the Terrain and Weather

-Good campsites have:
+Good campsites offer:

-• Safe trails for dog walks
+• Safe trails for walks

-• Protection from extreme weather
+• Protection from harsh weather

 • Clean, level ground